Duration: 2 months

 Next available session: July 2020

 The international summer program "Ice cream & Sorbet Made in France" is geared towards professional glaciers and students seeking additional training.
-(Beginners, Intermediate and Advanced).
+(Beginners and Advanced).
 This program is also suitable for people seeking career changes.

 This intensive program teaches the foundations of ice cream and sorbet making focusing on ease of production.
 The students will produce several types of traditional sweet ice creams, also savoury and vegan recipes, including blends and frozen snacks.